 I disagree that military personnel deserves extra benefits.
 You are completely biased in your explanation of how “low” their pay rate is.

-These two sentences lead off a 563 word comment about the amount and types of military compensation.
+These two sentences lead off a 563-word comment about the amount and types of military compensation.

 It appears, however, that my article was taken out of context.
-I went to great lengths to qualify the difference between base pay and benefits and further explain that many military members enlist or apply for a commission as an officer because of the military benefits.
-At no point did I mention compensation was too low nor did I once lobby for sentiment that military pay should be increased.
+I went to great lengths to qualify the difference between base pay and benefits and to further explain that many military members enlist or apply for a commission as an officer because of the military benefits.
+At no point did I mention compensation was too low nor did I once lobby for the sentiment that military pay should be increased.
 My goal with the article was to familiarize people who had never been exposed to the military compensation system.